pradel/blockstack-wallet/README.md

 # blockstack-wallet

-> 🚧 Beta - The project is still in beta, use it at your own risk 🚧
+> 🚧 The project is still in beta, use it at your own risk 🚧

 The open source mobile wallet that enables STX holders to send, receive and stack their tokens.